 Who Should Perform Source Code Audits and Pen Tests

-Some organizations have their own in-house security team with the security tools needed to perform such tests themselves, but typically a third-party service is used.
+Some organizations have their own in-house security team with a SAST tool needed to perform such tests themselves, but a third-party service is sometimes used.
 Utilizing an outside team has a few key benefits:

 They save the developer’s time.
 Oftentimes, developers are tasked with performing their own security tests, in addition to everything else needed to push a release out the door.
 Having an external team team take the lead not only leaves them more time to work on other tasks, it also cuts down the remediation process, since a pen testing team can provide suggestions on next steps.